Constraints on dark matter and astrophysics from tomographic $\gamma$-ray cross-correlations: Data

 We impose masks that remove all bright \gammaray sources detected by {\it Fermi}-LAT and recorded in the LAT 12-year Source Catalog (4FGL-DR3)\footnote{\url{https://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermilpsc.html}}, comprising of more than 6000 sources.
 The masks are different in each energy bin due to the energy-dependence of the {\it Fermi} point-source response function, which is summarised as follows.
 The reconstruction of the direction of photons detected by {\it Fermi} is imperfect, and the uncertainty depends strongly on energy.
 This effectively leads to a smearing of the \gammaray maps, which can be quantified by the PSF.
 In real space, the PSF corresponds to the probability of measuring an incoming photon direction that differs from its true direction by an angle $\theta$.
 This leads to a suppression of power in the \gammaray maps on scales smaller than the typical extent of the PSF.
 In harmonic space, this is quantified by the harmonic transform of the real-space PSF, which we plot in Fig. \ref{fig:fermibeam}.
 We see that $b_{\ell}$ is consistently 1 for a larger range of $\ell$ values at higher energy bins than lower bins.
 In particular, there is significant suppression on medium-large $\ell$ scales, with relatively low energy bins (energies 0.52 GeV to 15 GeV) suffering the most from this effect.
 We include the PSF in our fiducial analysis by multiplying all theoretical power spectra templates by the corresponding PSF function in harmonic space.

 As well as masking all point sources, we mask the region of the sky for which the fiducial galactic diffuse emission template (gll\_iem\_v07) exceeds three times the isotropic template.
+Repeating our analysis using a factor four instead, we verified that the results presented here are unaffected by this choice.
 The isotropic template is spatially constant, with a spectrum given by the \textit{Fermi} Isotropic Spectral Template\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundModels.html}}.
 The galactic template is calibrated using a model of inverse Compton emission and spectral line surveys of HI and CO and infrared tracers of dust column density and is described in more detail in \citet{1602.07246}.

 After applying these masks, we refit the amplitudes of the isotropic and galactic templates in each of the 100 energy bins, maximising a Poisson likelihood.
 The residuals to this fit are corrected for the \textit{Fermi} exposure and then summed into 12 logarithmically spaced energy bins.
 The edges of these bins are listed in the second column of Table \ref{tab:Fmeasure}.
 These summed residual maps are the maps used in the remainder of the analysis.